thevermeer/pg_ts_semantic_headline/problems/efficient_headlines.md

 ## Cost Analysis
 In examining our UDF, `ts_exact_phrase_matches`, we find that our cost is coming from several places.
 If it takes 25s to process 100 rows of our `table`, we currently require ~250ms per row.
 Where is that cost coming from?

+### 1. JIT v.
+Precomputed content TSVector
-1) Generating the `TS_VECTOR` on the fly is expensive and requires ~9 seconds to process per 100 rows.
+Generating the `TS_VECTOR` on the fly is expensive and requires ~9 seconds to process per 100 rows.
 Preferring the pre-computed `content_tsv` column brings our total runtime across 100 records from 25 seconds to 16 seconds.
 ```
 EXPLAIN ANALYZE
 SELECT ts_exact_phrase_matches(